-B. Occupational Advisory Committee Activities Occupational advisory committees are appointed for each program to ensure that desirable, relevant, and current practices of each occupation are being taught.
+B. Occupational Advisory Committee Activities

+1. Occupational advisory committees are appointed for each program to ensure that desirable, relevant, and current practices of each occupation are being taught.
 YES Each occupational advisory committee complies with the following requirements: 2.
-Consists of a minimum of three members external to the institution YE 3.
-Represents expertise in the occupational field(s) for which the program prepares students YE 4.
-Represents each service area covered by the program at each meeting (all locations) YE 5.
-Has at least three external members who meet these criteria present at each meeting YE 6.
-Meets at least twice annually YE 7.
-Conducts at least one face-to-face meeting with at least two of the three required external members physically present (one external member may be virtually present) YE 8.
-Ensures that no fewer than three months separate each official committee meeting YE 9.
-Follows an agenda and maintains typed minutes to document its activities, recommendations, meeting attendance, and demographic information for each member YE
+Consists of a minimum of three members external to the institution YES 3.
+Represents expertise in the occupational field(s) for which the program prepares students YES 4.
+Represents each service area covered by the program at each meeting (all locations) YES 5.
+Has at least three external members who meet these criteria present at each meeting YES 6.
+Conducts at least one face-to-face meeting annually with at least two of the three required external members physically present (one or more external members may be virtually present) YES 7.
+Follows an agenda and maintains typed minutes to document its activities, recommendations, meeting attendance, and demographic information for each member.
+YES 8.
+Occupational advisory committees review each educational program no less than once annually and provide the institution with state-of-the-industry updates/information and projections of changes that may occur within the industry that committee members represent.
+YES 9.
+Occupational advisory committees assess program graduation requirements as an indicator of the level of completer preparedness.
+YES

-C. Instructional Activities 1.
-Academic competencies are integrated into the curriculum or instructional plan for each occupational program.
+C. Instructional Activities

+1. Academic competencies are integrated into the curriculum or instructional plan for each occupational program.
 [See Section VII.
 Definitions - Plan.]
 YES 2.
 Each program provides instruction in the occupational skills essential to success in the occupation, including job knowledge, work habits, and attitudes.
 YES 3.
-The sequence of instruction required for program completion (lecture, lab, and work- based activities) is determined by desired student learning outcomes.
+The sequence of instruction required for program completion (lecture, lab, and work-based activities) is determined by desired student learning outcomes.
 YES The organization of syllabi, lesson plans, competency tests, and other instructional materials is used to 4. define a sequence for the achievement of objectives, YES 5. guide the delivery of instruction, YES 6. direct learning activities, and YES 7. indicate benchmarks for student progress that are indicated in the student's permanent record.
 YES 8.
 To develop skill proficiency, sufficient practice is provided with equipment and materials similar to those currently used in the occupation.
 YES 9.
 Job-related health, safety, and fire-prevention are an integral part of instruction and are incorporated into curricula as is appropriate to the occupation.
 YES 10.
 Orientation to technology is provided and technical support is available to students.
 YES 11.
 A systematic, objective, and equitable method of evaluating student achievement based on learning objectives and required competencies has been implemented.
 YES